Skip to main content

 Record a cash paymentInvoices → Mark PaidEnter amount, select Cash

-Fix an unpaid invoiceInvoices → ⋮ → EditMake changes, save
+Fix an unpaid invoiceInvoices → ⋮ → Correct InvoiceEdit directly when prompted, then save

 Add a team memberSettings → Team & Access → AddSelect role, enter details